 But in the effort to make things that require effort seem effortless, we might have downplayed the challenges that we face.
 They’re mainly monetary.
 We’ve grown at a fast rate and our operation needs to catch up.
 Our online readership is sizeable — increasing five-fold since January — but with so much of our material available for free, we’re not converting these readers into subscribers at a rate that can sustain our continued operation.
-We average around a 250,000 unique visitors a month, but barely have 2,000 subscribers.
+We average around a 250,000 web visitors a month, only have a few thousand subscribers.
 Moreover, as a young magazine with no wealthy benefactors or institutional base, we survive financially issue-to-issue.

 Your contribution will ensure that Jacobin continues to flourish in 2013, please give now.